“Marketing segmentation is a natural result of the vast differences among people.”

 As the director of The Design Lab at the University of California, Donald Norman states that marketing segmentation is one of the key points if you want to create a difference with your business.
 Overall, customer segmentation and targeting allow you to create unique marketing strategies for your customers based on their preferences.
 This process leads to the best Return-on-Investment (ROI) outcomes.

-Thus, if we want to plan a good customer segmentation and targeting strategy, we need to focus on 4 types of market segmentation.
+Thus, if we want to plan a good customer segmentation and targeting strategy, we must focus on four types of market segmentation.

 1. Geographic Segmentation

 For example, let’s say you aim to target large English speaking companies.
-So, you would prefer targeting companies in the United States.
+Companies in the United States, Canada, Australia, United Kingdom.

 2. Demographic Segmentation

-When we try to segment people according to their demographic preferences, we are trying to figure out who they are.
-There are two common approaches to demographic segmentation, namely B2C (business to consumer) and B2B (business to business).
+When we try to segment people according to their demographic preferences, we’re trying to figure out who they are.
+There are two common approaches to demographic segmentation, namely B2C (business to customer) and B2B (business to business).

-On the other hand, if you want to target people according to B2B segmentation, as a marketer you would be interested in knowing:
+On the other hand, as a marketer wanting to target people according to B2B segmentation, you might be interested in knowing:

 3. Behavioral Segmentation